qvotaxon/i18nWeave-vscode/README.md

   When you add a translation for one locale, translations for all other locales are automatically generated.
 The following translators have been (or will be) implemented:

-  - [DeepL](https://www.deepl.com/translator) - Is now in beta - (requires an Api key)
+  - [DeepL](https://www.deepl.com/translator) (requires an Api key)
   - [Google Translate](https://translate.google.com) (not implemented yet)

 ## Beta Features

-- [DeepL](https://www.deepl.com/translator) - (requires an Api key)

-  Please be aware that since this is still a beta feature, you should take extra care when enabling this feature.
-  If the feature missbehaves it could possibly cause token to be spend is massive amounts.

-  > **If you have a paid account, you probably shouldn't enable this feature yet.**
+- Table View

+Have i18nWeave represent your json files in a table format.

+  > **This feature is still very buggy and very likely to be replaced.**

 ## Configuring Your i18nWeave Extension